firaja/capture4j/README.md

 }
 ```

-Or even use a custom handler for standard of custom exceptions
+Or even use a custom handler for standard or custom exceptions
 ```java
 @Capture(what = MyException.class, with = MyHandler.class)
 public long doSomething()